The 20 Best Oculocutaneous Albinism Type 1 Doctors Near Me

 Bordeaux, FR

-Eulalie Lasseaux practices in Bordeaux, France.
+Eulalie Lasseaux practices practicing medicine in Bordeaux, France.
 Ms. Lasseaux is rated as an Elite expert by MediFind in the treatment of Oculocutaneous Albinism Type 1.
-Her top areas of expertise are Albinism, Hermansky-Pudlak Syndrome, Oculocutaneous Albinism Type 2, and Oculocutaneous Albinism Type 1.
+She is also highly rated in 10 other conditions, according to our data.
+Her clinical expertise encompasses Albinism, Oculocutaneous Albinism Type 2, Oculocutaneous Albinism Type 1, and Hermansky-Pudlak Syndrome.

 Elite in Oculocutaneous Albinism Type 1